Things to Do When You Arrive on Campus

 5. Check Your Schedule and Locate Your Classes

-- CAS PS means the course is offered by the College of Arts and Science (CAS), Psychology department (PS).
+- CAS AH means the course is offered by the College of Arts and Science (CAS), History of Art and Architecture department (AH).

-- The course number 101 indicates that General Psychology is at an introductory level.
+- The course number 112 indicates that Art History 2 is at an introductory level.